-Global studies show that 79 percent of people who quit their jobs do so because of a "lack of appreciation."
-So, be specific and constructive with feedback; tailor it to individuals and their achievements, so that they'll apply the same efforts elsewhere in their work.
+So, be specific and constructive with feedback.
+Tailor it to individuals and their achievements so that they'll apply the same efforts elsewhere in their work.

 A few thoughtful words can make someone feel like they're walking on a cloud and provide a new-found burst of pride and energy.

 It's always best to check in with team members to gauge how they feel about their accomplishments.
 They may have done a great job at holding a campaign together, but they could now be suffering from burnout as a result.
-Never assume that you know how an employee is feeling and always provide an opportunity for them to "offload."
+Never assume that you know how an employee is feeling.

 5. Don't say, "I'm not paying you so that I can do your job for you."
 Say, "How can I support you?"